gitpay/util/README.md

     encrypt <message> <key>      - encrypt message with key uri help                         - shows help message
-    id <nick>                    - shows nick details in turtle keys <nick>                  - get uris of keys for a nick me <nick>                    - saves your identity for convenience nick <nick>                  - saves your nick for convenience
+    id <nick>                    - shows nick details in turtle init                         - try to init and write to ~/.gitconfig keys <nick>                  - get uris of keys for a nick me <nick>                    - saves your identity for convenience nick <nick>                  - saves your nick for convenience